How to choose the right safety device

 • Ability to signal for help in the event of an emergency, even when they are outside radio and mobile range.

+The most crucial step before implementing a new lone worker solution (and choosing the right devices) is to decide your minimum user requirements.
 Often, not one device will solve all your problems.
 You may need a simple solution for some situations and more robust features for others.

 To help understand your organisation's lone worker profile, and the minimum expected requirements for their protection, Smartrak has devised three questions that will provide you with context around what you require and who requires it.